12 Types of Ballroom Dances and Their Definition

 Cha-cha involves flirtatious movements with many hip rotations and synchronized partner movements.

-It is also performed with curving and straightening the knees.
+It is also performed by curving and straightening the knees.

 Enrique Jorrin developed cha-cha in the 1950s as a sluggish version of Mambo.